Pivot-Madagascar/pridec_gee/labNotebook-pridec-gee.md

 # Notes for PRIDE-C GEE package

+## Common commands

+`pipreqs`: save requirements.txt file with list of dependencies `source .venv/bin/active`: activate venv

 ## 2025-07-11

 All scripts and full workflow now in Python.
 Copying over to this directory and starting git repo.
+Had to do some extra set up of the `venv` and package management.

+Was ahving an issue with `post_dataValues.py` because the json was getting weirdly formatted in python.
+I have fixed it by having the functions return `dictionary` rather than json_dump.

+**TO DO:**
+- fix fetch_sen1_flood.py, which is still giving an odd return format from GEE (not sure what is happening there)

 ## 2025-04-11